Jacob-PV/Wanderlust/README.md

 7. **Generate**: Click "Generate My Itinerary"
 8. **Navigate Days**: Use day tabs to browse your itinerary day-by-day
 9. **View on Map**: See all activities color-coded by day with routes connecting them
+10. **Share Your Trip**: Click the "Share" button to get a short URL to share with friends and family
-10. **Replace Activities**: Click "Replace this ↻" on any activity card to find alternatives
+11. **Replace Activities**: Click "Replace this ↻" on any activity card to find alternatives

 ### Understanding Day Types